amestsantim/leaflet-sidebar-tabless/README.md

 # leaflet-sidebar-tabless

 A responsive sidebar _just_ for [Leaflet](http://leafletjs.com/).
-A fork of [leaflet-sidebar-tabless](https://nickpeihl.github.io/leaflet-sidebar-v2) with the tabs removed from the sidebars so that the sidebar can completely disappear into the sides and can be triggered to open using code.
+A fork of [leaflet-sidebar-v2](https://github.com/noerw/leaflet-sidebar-v2) with the tabs removed from the sidebars so that the sidebar can completely disappear into the sides and can be triggered to open using code.

 ![Demo](doc/leaflet-sidebar-tabless.gif)

 ## Why the Fork?
 - When collapsed, the sidebar stays on the map as a full-height, 40px wide strip showing the tab icons.
 If you want a tab that totally disappears when it is not 'open' then this is exactly that!

-## Examples
-in `examples` folder, available live at <https://nickpeihl.github.io/leaflet-sidebar-tabless/examples>

 ## Usage